helpmetheshadowpeoplearestealingmystuff/impute-me/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Weighted-score =  Σ Beta<sub>snp</sub> * Effect-allele-count<sub>snp</sub> (2)

-This score is identical to the [plink 1.9 score](https://www.cog-genomics.org/plink/1.9/score) with the mean-imputation switch on.

 **Z-score**.
 A score that is given in standard-deviations above or below the average risk-score for that population.
 This specific implementation of the Z-score is [found here](https://github.com/lassefolkersen/impute-me/blob/5901cb626d0e50a01106d74c48540a41100974a6/functions.R#L1387-L1404).
 The _frequency<sub>snp</sub>_ is obtained from 1000 genomes data for the relevant super-population. _Effect-allele-count_ and _Beta_ is used as in previous scores.
 The _Standard-deviation<sub>population</sub>_ is calculated according to [this code](https://github.com/lassefolkersen/impute-me/blob/5901cb626d0e50a01106d74c48540a41100974a6/functions.R#L1396-L1404).
 In many of the modules an extra step is added where the Z-score is converted to percentage of population with lower score.
 This is done with the standard [pnorm](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/Normal.html) function, i.e. we assume everything is normally distributed.
 To check the validity of this assumption, some modules have an option to compare to [real distributions](https://www.impute.me/AllDiseases/).